-This 30-unit university certificate program prepares Catholic school teachers for leadership roles within their schools.
-Designed for educators who are already credentialed teachers, this program addresses the various aspects of school leadership.
-It meets the needs of teachers aiming to become faculty leaders who further the mission of their school in their current teaching position, as well as those of teachers who plan to work toward administrative positions within Catholic school settings.
+This 30-unit university certificate program prepares Catholic school professionals for leadership roles within their schools.
+The courses offered study the various aspects of school leadership and meet the needs of teachers and other educational professionals who are preparing for administrative positions within Catholic schools.
 Course instructors include both university faculty and leaders within the Catholic school community.
 The 10 courses included in this certificate program can be applied toward the Preliminary Administrative Services Credential (K-12) and toward the Master of Arts in Educational Administration (K-12) degree.